 “For at least the first two centuries there was no mention of purgatory in the Church.
 In all writings of the Apostolic Fathers, Irenaeus and Justin Martyr, there is not a slightest allusion to the idea of purgatory.
 Rome claims the early Church nevertheless believed in purgatory because it prayed for the dead.
-This was becoming a common practice by the beginning of the third century but it does not, in itself, prove that the early Church believed in the existence of a purgatory.”
-(The Church of Rome at the Bar of History, p 114).
+This was becoming a common practice by the beginning of the third century but it does not, in itself, prove that the early Church believed in the existence of a purgatory” (Church of Rome at the Bar of History, Banner of Truth, 1997, 114).

 2. The “Architects” of Purgatory

-(a) Tertullian (160-220): According to the Oxford Dictionary of the Christian Church, he was the earliest church “father” to pray for the dead though he admitted that there is no direct Biblical basis for it. (p 797)
+(a) Tertullian (A.D.
+160-220): He was the earliest church “father” to pray for the dead though he admitted that there is no direct Biblical basis for it.